lwears/ReelScore/README.md

 A simple movie / TV serie app for watchlists and scoring.

+## About :thinking:

+After 1 year working in cyber security I wanted to keep up-to date on the latest technologies and also maintain my web development skills.
+I chose the latest and greatest libraries and frameworks to play with which are listed below.
+I could have made things easy for myself by using 'create-t3-app' or 'create-t3-turbo' but sometimes when you use these boilerplating tools you miss a lot of the how and why.

-## Tech Stack
+## Tech Stack :toolbox:

-- Fastify
+- Fastify - Backend server framework
-- tRPC
+- tRPC - end-to-end type safety and api interaction
-- Prisma
+- Prisma - DB ORM
-- PostgreSQL
+- PostgreSQL - DBMS
-- Redis
+- Redis - storage for server-side sessions
+- Zod - Schema validation
-- Next.JS
+- Next.JS - frontend framework
-- React
+- React - frontend framework
-- Tailwind
+- Tailwind - CSS utility library
 - TypeScript

 ## Requirements :receipt: